ComputeCanada/software-stack/doc/examples/ansys.md

 # To detach from screen: Ctrl+A, D
 ```

-Once installed, reconnect to the build-node with X11 forwarding.
+Once installed, reconnect to the build-nodes with X11 forwarding.
 Then:

 ```
 module use $HOME/.local/easybuild/modules/2017/Core
 module load ansys/18.1

-# You may have to put the build-node's IP address in the license server firewall
+# You may have to put the build-nodes's IP address in the license server firewall
 export ANSYSLMD_LICENSE_FILE=1055@<license_server>
 export ANSYSLI_SERVERS=2325@<license_server>